-The scourge of disinformation has had a massive influence on many recent events.
+The scourge of disinformation, misinformation, and "fake news" has had a massive influence on many recent events.

 Now, everyone – even if they're unaware of it – can be part of a disinformation campaign.
 This could be through engaging with social media bots, sharing manipulated images, or watching "deepfakes" – videos that have been digitally altered through AI (artificial intelligence).

 Everyone can also help fight disinformation.
 The question is, how?

 In this article, we're joined by some of the world's leading experts on disinformation, misinformation, and fake news as we look at the factors behind its rise.
 We also look at the differences between disinformation and misinformation, and why disinformation is dangerous for society.

 Importantly, we look at what the authorities, the tech sector, and individuals can do to spot and counter disinformation.

 It wasn't until 2017 that disinformation became a popular topic of study.

 "Two electoral results seem to have brought the concept of disinformation to the fore in the last few years, namely the election of Donald Trump in the US and the Brexit vote in the UK," says Dr. Maria Kyriakidou, Social Media Editor of the Information, Communication & Society journal and Co-Investigator on the Arts and Humanities Research Council (AHRC) project Countering disinformation: enhancing journalistic legitimacy in public service media.